ghcjs/ghcjs/README.markdown

 cabal install --ghc-options='-XFlexibleInstances'
 </pre>

 There is a catch.
-Because your old cabal install installed the dependancies the .js files for these libraries will not have been installed.
-So you shoule unregister then so they will be installed again with the new cabal-install.
+Because your old cabal install installed the dependencies the .js files for these libraries will not have been installed.
+So you should unregister then so they will be installed again with the new cabal-install.

 <pre>